 When is my final report due?

 Final reports are due within three months of your project’s completion.
-You must submit a satisfactory final report before submitting a new request in the same grant category.
+You must submit a satisfactory report before submitting a new request in the same grant category.

-Visit the Your Grant is Approved: Next Steps to find your final report form and instructions on how to submit it.
+Visit the Your Grant is Approved: Next Steps page to find your final report form and instructions on how to submit it.
 Please submit your final report four weeks prior to your next grant application.

 If you have a technical question related to your application (IE accessing the online application form, uploading documents, how to submit your final report, etc.) please contact our Grants Administrators at 204-944-9474 or by email.